Resident Alien or Nonresident Alien

 MIT HR/Payroll Resources and Guidance

-MIT relies on the Glacier Tax Compliance System to help you, as a foreign national, determine your U.S. tax status (non-resident alien vs. resident alien) and whether you are tax exempt because of your home country’s tax treaty with the United States.
+MIT relies on the Sprintax Tax Determination System (TDS) to help you, as a foreign national, determine your U.S. tax status (non-resident alien vs. resident alien) and whether you are tax exempt because of your home country’s tax treaty with the United States.

-Please note that you will need to enter a Social Security number into the Glacier Tax Compliance System.
+Please note that you will be asked to enter a Social Security number into Sprintax TDS.
 If you don’t have a Social Security number, MIT employees and affiliates can reference the ISchO site and students the ISO site to learn more about applying for one.
+You will need to complete your Sprintax TDS profile even if you do not have a Social Security Number (SSN).

 In order to determine your tax status, you will need to provide the following documentation: